guazzabuglio/convive/README.md

 # convive

-> Swipe together.
-Dine together.
+> Tinder, but what's for dinner

 A two-player dinner decider that pulls recipes from your [Mealie](https://mealie.io) instance.
 Both people swipe through a deck of your actual recipes.
 Where both